 Disclaimer & Safety

-The additional information provided by Oliemeesters on our e-commerce site (groothandelolie.nl) and via other Social Media Channels is for personal information and interest only.
-It is not intended to provide professional medical advice or treatment for any condition.
-You should not use our site or the advice on our site for the treatment of health problems or for self-diagnosis.
-We recommend that you consult your GP or nurse if you are concerned about your health.
+The additional information provided by oliemeesters on our e-commerce site (groothandelolie.nl) and through other social media channels is for personal information and interest only.
+It is not intended to offer professional medical advice or treatment for any condition.
+You should not use our site or the advice on our site to treat health problems or to self-diagnose.
+We recommend consulting your doctor or nurse if you have health concerns.

-Please note that Oliemeesters accepts no liability for misuse of essential oils or other products that it produces, packages or supplies or for any reliance on the information provided by us via our e-commerce site or other Social Media channels.
+Please note that oliemeesters accepts no liability for misuse of essential oils or other products it produces, packages, or supplies, or for any reliance on information provided by us through our e-commerce site or other social media channels.

 Additional Safety Advice

-Essential oils are highly concentrated, powerful liquids.
-Their potency must be respected and they can be toxic if used incorrectly.
-The way you handle and use essential oils is very important.
+Essential oils are highly concentrated, potent liquids.
+Their strength must be respected, and they can be toxic if used improperly.
+How you handle and use essential oils is very important.
 Read the following advice to ensure you use essential oils safely and effectively.
-Please note: this list is not a complete safety reference.
-If you are unsure, please read carefully before processing the oils.
+Note: this list is not a complete safety reference.
+If you are unsure, please research thoroughly before using the oils.

-If you have a medical condition and are taking medications or undergoing medical treatment, you should consult with your doctor and a qualified aromatherapist to determine whether it is safe to use aromatherapy in combination with the prescribed treatment.
+If you have a medical condition and are taking medication or undergoing medical treatment, you should consult your doctor and a qualified aromatherapist to determine if it is safe to use aromatherapy alongside your prescribed treatment.

 Always consult a qualified aromatherapist before using essential oils on babies and children.

-Never take essential oils directly orally and avoid any contact with the mouth area and eyes.
+Never take essential oils orally and avoid any contact with the mouth and eyes.

 Essential oils should never be applied undiluted to the skin as they can cause irritation (there are only a few exceptions to this rule, namely Lavender and Tea Tree).

-Certain essential oils (e.g. herbs) can cause skin irritation in people with sensitive skin.
-If you have sensitive skin, we recommend that you do a small patch test before using a new oil or product.
+Certain essential oils (e.g., herbs) can cause skin irritation in people with sensitive skin.
+If you have sensitive skin, we recommend doing a small patch test before using a new oil or product.

-A number of essential oils such as Bergamot and other citrus oils are phototoxic, meaning that they can cause skin sensitization and skin discoloration in bright sunlight.
-These oils should not be applied to the skin before direct exposure to sunlight.
+Some essential oils such as Bergamot and other citrus oils are phototoxic, meaning they can cause skin sensitization and discoloration in bright sunlight.
+These oils should not be applied to the skin before direct sun exposure.

 Flammability